tesseral-labs/docs/fern/pages/login-methods/primary-factors/log-in-with-microsoft.md

 ## Customer Configuration

-Your customer does not need to take any steps to use Log in with Microsfot.
-All new customer [Organizations](/docs/concepts/organizations) support Log in with Microsfot once you enable Log in with Microsfot on your [Project](/docs/concepts/projects).
+Your customer does not need to take any steps to use Log in with Microsoft.
+All new customer [Organizations](/docs/concepts/organizations) support Log in with Microsoft once you enable Log in with Microsoft on your [Project](/docs/concepts/projects).

-It's common for customers to want to disable Log in with Microsfot for their organization.
+It's common for customers to want to disable Log in with Microsoft for their organization.
 They can do this self-serve from their [Self-Serve Organization Settings](/docs/features/self-serve-organization-settings), or you can do it on their behalf by: